COVID-19 pandemic baby bust

-The global economic recession caused by the ongoing COVID-19 pandemic first identified in December 2019 resulted in a baby bust, a significant decrease in birth rate, in many countries.
-All-time lows in birth rate were seen in Italy, Japan, South Korea, England, and Wales.
+The global economic recession caused by the outbreak of the COVID-19 pandemic first identified in December 2019 resulted in a significant decrease in birth rate, or "baby bust", in many countries.

+All-time low birth rates were seen in Italy, Japan, South Korea, England, and Wales.
 France experienced its lowest birth rate since World War II.
 China's birth rate dropped by 15% in 2020.
-The United States saw a fall of 4% between 2019 and 2020 according to a report by the Centers for Disease Control and Prevention, its lowest since 1979.
+The United States saw a fall of 4% between 2019 and 2020 according to a report by the Centers for Disease Control and Prevention (CDC), its lowest since 1979.

 Causes

 High-mortality events in general have been shown to result in a reduction in conception, as seen in birth rates nine months later.
 Lyman Stone in March 2020 suggested that the COVID-19 pandemic would cause a severe reduction in birth rate due to the disease's low case fatality rate, citing occasions on which high death rates motivate an increase in birth rate to replenish populations.
-A Brookings Institute report published in June 2020 projected a loss of 300,000 to 500,000 births in the United States, citing correlations between employment and birth rate as seen in the 2007–2008 Great Recession and general public health concerns as seen in the birth rate during the 1918 Spanish flu.
+A Brookings Institution report published in June 2020 projected a loss of 300,000 to 500,000 births in the United States, citing correlations between employment and birth rate as seen in the 2007–2008 Great Recession and general public health concerns as seen in the birth rate during the 1918 Spanish flu.
 Some initially suggested that lockdowns would beget a baby boom, likely based on myths of birth rate spikes seen nine months after events such as power outages and blizzards during which people are confined indoors.